-The Company and two of its officers are defendants in a putative class action lawsuit captioned Kovtun v.
-Vivus, Inc., et al., Case No. CV10-4957 PJH, pending in the U.S. District Court, Northern District of California.
-The action, filed in November 2010, alleges violations of Section 10(b) and 20(a) of the federal Securities Exchange Act of 1934 based on allegedly false or misleading statements made by the defendants in connection with the Company's clinical trials and NDA for Qsymia as a treatment for obesity.
+The Company and two of its officers were defendants in a putative class action lawsuit captioned Kovtun v.
+Vivus, Inc., et al., Case No. 4:10-CV-04957-PJH, in the U.S. District Court, Northern District of California.
+The action, filed in November 2010, alleged violations of Section 10(b) and 20(a) of the federal Securities Exchange Act of 1934 based on allegedly false or misleading statements made by the defendants in connection with the Company's clinical trials and NDA for Qsymia as a treatment for obesity.
 In the Amended Class Action Complaint filed on April 4, 2011, the plaintiff alleged generally that the defendants misled investors regarding the prospects for Qsymia's NDA approval, and the drug's efficacy and safety.
-On June 3, 2011, the defendants filed a motion to dismiss, which was heard by the Honorable Phyllis J. Hamilton on October 12, 2011.
-At the hearing, Judge Hamilton ruled from the bench and granted the defendants' motion to dismiss, with leave to amend.
-Judge Hamilton also issued an order on October 13, 2011, which confirmed her ruling at the hearing.
+On June 3, 2011, the defendants filed a motion to dismiss, which, after briefing and argument was granted but extending plaintiff leave to amend.
 On November 9, 2011, plaintiff filed his Second Amended Class Action Complaint, again generally alleging that the defendants misled investors regarding the prospects for Qsymia's NDA approval, and Qsymia's efficacy and safety.
 On December 30, 2011, defendants filed a motion to dismiss the Second Amended Complaint.
 Briefing concluded in late March 2012, and the motion was argued to the Court on April 18, 2012.
-The motion is now under submission.
-The Company cannot predict the outcome of the motion or when the Court may issue a ruling.
-Pending the outcome of defendants' motion to dismiss, discovery continues to be stayed.
+On September 27, 2012, Judge Phyllis J. Hamilton granted defendants' motion to dismiss the Second Amended Complaint and dismissed the action with prejudice.
+She entered final judgment for defendants the same day.
+On October 26, 2012, plaintiff filed a Notice of Appeal to the U.S. Court of Appeals for the Ninth Circuit.

 Additionally, certain of the Company's officers and directors are defendants in a shareholder derivative lawsuit captioned Turberg v.
-Logan, et al., Case No. CV 10-05271 PJH, also pending in the same federal court.
+Logan, et al., Case No. CV-10-05271-PJH, pending in the same federal court.
 In the plaintiff's Verified Amended Shareholder Derivative Complaint filed June 3, 2011, the plaintiff largely restated the allegations of the Kovtun action and alleged that the directors breached fiduciary duties to the Company by purportedly permitting the Company to violate the federal securities laws as alleged in the Kovtun action.
-The parties have agreed to stay the litigation pending resolution of the defendants' second motion to dismiss in the Kovtun action.
+The parties agreed to stay the litigation pending resolution of the defendants' second motion to dismiss in the Kovtun action.
+Under terms of the stipulated stay, the plaintiff has 45 days from entry of Judge Hamilton's order in the Kovtun action to file an amended complaint or advise that they are standing on the complaint on file.
 The same individuals are also named defendants in consolidated shareholder derivative suits pending in the California Superior Court, Santa Clara County under the caption In re VIVUS, Inc. Derivative Litigation, Master File No. 11 0 CV188439.
 The allegations in the state court derivative suits are substantially similar to the other lawsuits.
-As with the federal derivative litigation, the parties have agreed to stay these consolidated actions pending resolution of the second motion to dismiss in the Kovtun action.
+The parties agreed to stay these consolidated actions on the same terms as the federal derivative litigation.